nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: When a woman named Ruth decided she wanted to follow God, she got to be
+  intro: Once a young boy named David defeated a giant who was over nine feet
-    part of God’s family.
-You can read her story in the Bible in the book of Ruth.
+    tall.
+This is the story of what happened when David agreed to take on Goliath.
-  video: irThVpdeSXk
+  video: 7zLAcUZkxHA
 blessing:
   heading: Benediction
-  text: Now to Him who is able to keep you from stumbling and to present you
+  text: The Lord bless you and keep you; the Lord make His face shine on you and
-    blameless before the presence of His glory with great joy, to the only God, our Saviour, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
-Amen.
+    be gracious to you; the Lord turn His face toward you and give you peace.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 27th September 2020
+subtitle: Sunday worship - 4th October 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!